Jane Njeri Maina

 Jane Njeri Maina is a Kenyan politician who is currently a member of the Kenya National Assembly as Woman Representative for Kirinyaga County.
 She is a member of the United Democratic Alliance a Kenya Kwanza affiliate party.

 Early life

 Maina, an Advocate by profession, was born and raised in Kibingoti, Ndia Constituency in Kirinyaga County and attended primary school at Kiangoma Primary School.
-She then proceeded for her High School education at kabare Girls.
+She then proceeded for her High School education at Kabare Girls.

+In 2012, Maina received a certificate in Mandarin from the Kenyatta University.

-Maina studied law at the University of Nairobi and was admitted as an advocate of the High Court (Kenya).
+In 2016, she obtained her Bachelor of Law at the University of Nairobi.
+In 2017, she completed her postgraduate Diploma in Law at the Kenya School of Law.
+She was admitted as an advocate of the High Court (Kenya).